Neurosurgery is surgery of the nervous system.

 - graduate from an accredited medical school (four years);

-- complete a six month to one-year surgical internship in the Department of Surgery, this builds fundamental clinical skills;
+- complete a one-year surgical internship in the Department of Neurological Surgery this builds fundamental clinical skills;

 complete seven years in the neurosurgical residency program accredited by the American Council on Graduate Medical Education (ACGME).